What is cloud payroll software and its benefits

 1. Save money

-Compared to on-premises software, cloud-based products are based on monthly subscriptions that minimise upfront costs.
+Compared to on-premise software, cloud-based products are based on monthly subscriptions that minimise upfront costs.
 Also, as the software can run on any desktop or laptop with an internet connection, you won’t need to invest in robust devices or security packages.

 2. Scale up without a problem